AlonShaul/Tic-Tac-Toe-Project/README.md

 I created a game called "Tic-Tac-Toe".<br>
 Tic-tac-toe is a game for two players who take turns marking the spaces in a three-by-three grid with X or O.<br>
 in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.<br>
-The application is built from CSS, HTML and JS languages
+The application is built from CSS, HTML and JS programming languages.
 <br><br>